 Now for that letter.

-I want you to grab this PDF and begin writing sentences about everything your body allows you to do in the course of a day.
+I want you to grab Your Gratitude Letter and begin writing sentences about everything your body allows you to do in the course of a day.

 You can write it as a letter to yourself or just a list of sentences.
-Both options are on the PDF.
+Both options are on Your Gratitude Letter.

 Start at the top of your head and work your way down to the tip of your toes.
 Thank every last part of who you are for all it does.